Kynothan/DarkModeApp/README.md

 AND

-Don't have a white or dark flicker or a FOUC.
+Don't have a white or black flicker or a FOUC.

 # Run the project
 1/ cd DarkModeApp